yahyashqair/cli-agent-orchestrator/examples/assign/analysis_supervisor.md

 From cao-mcp-server, you have:
 - **assign**(agent_profile, message) - spawn agent, returns immediately
-- **handoff**(agent_profile, message) - spawn agent, wait for completion
 - **send_message**(receiver_id, message) - send to terminal inbox

+⚠️ **DO NOT use handoff** - it causes polling without waiting for completion.

 ## Your Workflow

 1. Get your terminal ID: `echo $CAO_TERMINAL_ID`

-2. For each dataset, call assign:
+2. For each dataset, call assign with callback instruction:
    - agent_profile: "data_analyst"
    - message: "Analyze [dataset].
-Send results to terminal [your_id] using send_message."
+When DONE, send_message(receiver_id='[your_id]', message='COMPLETED: results')"

+3. **STOP and WAIT** for all data analysts to notify you via send_message

-3. Call handoff for report:
+4. Call assign for report generation with callback:
    - agent_profile: "report_generator"
-   - message: "Create report template with sections: [requirements]"
+   - message: "Create report template.
+When DONE, send_message(receiver_id='[your_id]', message='COMPLETED: template')"

-4. Wait for data analyst results in your inbox
+5. **STOP and WAIT** for report generator to notify you

-5. Combine template + analysis results and present to user
+6. Combine template + analysis results and present to user

 ## Example